0

 Oat fiber is generally considered to be highly digestible:

-• The high insoluble fiber content can aid in digestion and promote regular bowel movements
+• The high insoluble fiber content may aid in digestion and promote regular bowel movements

 • May help lower cholesterol levels due to its beta-glucan content